simplistix/sybil/docs/use.rst

 As you can see, if your examples require any fixtures, these can be requested by passing their names to the ``fixtures`` argument of the :class:`~sybil.Sybil` class.
-These will be available in the :class:`~sybil.document.Document` :class:`~sybil.document.Document.namespace` in a way that should feel natural to ``pytest`` users.
+These will be available in the :class:`~sybil.Document` :class:`~sybil.Document.namespace` in a way that should feel natural to ``pytest`` users.

-The ``setup`` and ``teardown`` parameters can still be used to pass :class:`~sybil.document.Document` setup and teardown callables.
+The ``setup`` and ``teardown`` parameters can still be used to pass :class:`~sybil.Document` setup and teardown callables.

 The ``path`` parameter, however, is ignored.